End User representatives

 Exposure in disaster risk reduction describes what is at risk; including people, buildings, infrastructure, businesses, hazardous substances and primary industries.
 Exposure information comprises the details needed to support situational awareness at all levels of governance and in various phases of disaster management.

 The severity of a disaster depends on how much impact it has on exposure.
 The scale of impact in turn depends on the decisions made as a part of disaster mitigation.
 Therefore, exposure information is a fundamental requirement for decision making in disaster mitigation.

-This project is identifying the fundamental data requirements and modelling framework to derive exposure information to enable a better understanding of the vulnerability of people, buildings and infrastructure.
+This project, now in its utilisation phase, has addressed the data and knowledge gaps and requirements for disaster resilience, resource assessment, emergency management, risk mitigation policy and planning.
+It identified the fundamental data requirements and modelling framework to derive exposure information to enable a better understanding of the vulnerability of people, buildings and infrastructure.

 The project is a significant step towards developing national exposure information capabilities in Australia.
-The framework will support impact assessments on people, economy, infrastructure and the environment caused by bushfires, floods, cyclones and earthquakes.
+The framework will support impact assessments on people, economy, infrastructure and the environment, caused by natural hazards such as bushfires, floods, cyclones and earthquakes.

 |2016||Report||Natural hazards exposure information framework: Annual project report 2015-2016.
 (Bushfire and Natural Hazards CRC, 2016).|